Q: How many fires have occurred on campus in the past year?

 Q: How many students have been injured on campus as a result of fire in the past five years?

-A: No. Two of the newest residence halls, Lenape Hall and Esopus Hall, have complete automatic fire sprinkler systems in place, as do Gage, Bouton, and Scudder halls.
-As of the end of Summer 2011, Crispell will have entire building sprinkler coverage.
+A: No. Two of the newest residence halls, Lenape Hall and Esopus Hall, have complete automatic fire sprinkler systems in place, as does Gage, Bouton, Scudder, Crispell, and LeFevre halls.
 All remaining residence halls were built prior to 1984, and therefore have limited sprinkler coverage which includes the basement recycling areas.

 Q: Does every student’s room have a smoke detector?